nocejo/trev/README.md

 ## ARGUMENTS

-No argument is required.
+No arguments are required.
 Optional arguments can be issued to set a marking tag, a task number for the review to start and/or a taskwarrior filter.
 Order is mandatory (see below).

 - [++mark]